Just One Norfolk

 Our Thrive practitioners also work with families.
 If you are worried about how your child is coping socially and emotionally at home, they are available to chat to and are happy to work with families to create Thrive home action plans.

-If you want to know more about Thrive please ask to speak to one of our 3 thrive practitioners (Mrs Burgess, Mrs Burrows and Mrs Cowee-Smith), the SENDCo (Mrs Thomas) or the head teacher (Ms Wayman).
+If you want to know more about Thrive please ask to speak to one of our thrive practitioners (Mrs Burgess, Mrs Aldred, Mrs Burrows and Mrs Cowee-Smith), or the SENDCo (Mrs May / Mrs Thomas).